barsoom/attr_extras/README.md

 The `attr_initialize` notation for hash arguments is also supported: `static_facade :allow?, :user, [:user_agent, :ip!]`

 You don't have to specify arguments/readers if you don't want them: just `static_facade :tuesday?` is also valid.

+"Static façade" is the least bad name for this pattern we've come up with.
+Suggestions are welcome.

 ### `method_object`